Pylons/pyramid_cookbook/single_file_tasks/single_file_tasks.rst

-Pyramid Todo Application in a Single File
+Todo List Application in One File
 ===================================

 This tutorial is intended to provide you with a feel of how a Pyramid web application is created.
-The tutorial is very short, and focuses on the creation of a minimal application using common idioms.
+The tutorial is very short, and focuses on the creation of a minimal todo list application using common idioms.
 For brevity, the tutorial uses a "single-file" application development approach instead of the more complex (but more common) "scaffolds" described in the main Pyramid documentation.

 At the end of the tutorial, you'll have a minimal application which: